ADKAdrianPL/Underground-Anomalies-Docs/Design Notes/PC Variations/Ultion/Abilities/Slice Stance.md

             1. Time is slowed to 2.5%.
             2. Movement inputs are used for looking around.
             3. Looking inputs are used for aiming.
-            4. Energy is decreased by 5 per second.
+            4. Energy is decreased by 5 points per second.
         2. When the ability is ended
             1. GlobalTimeDilation is set to 1.0
             2. The Owner's InputResponse is set to "Default"